-We are happy to report that a 15 minute excerpt from Praying With My Legs was recently on view in Paris at the Musée d'art et d'histoire du Judaïsme.
+We are happy to report that a 15 minute excerpt from Praying With My Legs was on view in Paris at the Musée d'art et d'histoire du Judaïsme.

-The video was part of a major exhibition on the biblical lawgiver Moses which ran through February 21, 2016.
+The video was part of a major exhibition on the biblical lawgiver Moses which ran from October 4, 2015 through February 21, 2016.

 There is a very nice write-up on this by Sian Gibby in Tablet Magazine.

-Praying With My Legs producer Steve Brand has been named a recipient of an International Fellowship in Jewish Studies from the Memorial Foundation for Jewish Culture.
+Praying With My Legs filmmaker Steve Brand was the recipient of an International Fellowship in Jewish Studies from the Memorial Foundation for Jewish Culture.